Skip to content

 Legal Disclaimer

 The intent of listing this information is to highlight commonly asked questions.
-These suggestions do not constitute legal advice, do not necessarily reflect the official stance of the University of Utah, and are not guaranteed to be correct, complete, or up‐to‐date.
+These suggestions do not constitute legal advice, do not necessarily reflect the official stance of the University of Utah, and are not guaranteed to be accurate, complete, or up‐to‐date.
 Please contact the Department of Justice’s ADA Information Line or search the ADA National Network resources for further information.

-Course Content File Questions
+Course Content Questions

 Consider: Is this question essential for a student to demonstrate their knowledge of a topic?
 Is there a better way to construct the question that doesn't involve an image like this?
 Ensure you are using the right assessment strategy first!